doppelmarker/Homework/MarkKanaplianik/final_task/README.md

     pip install pytest pytest-cov

-And use the following command:
+Then, provided, `/Homework/MarkKanaplianik/final_task` is your current directory, please, use the following command:

     pytest --cov=rss_news_reader tests/